higherbar-ai/ai-workflows/README.rst

    the ``markdown_first`` parameter is not explicitly provided as ``True``, and the file's content doesn't look too large to fit in the LLM context window (<= 50 pages or 25,000 tokens).

-The advantage of converting to JSON directly, bypassing the Markdown step, is that you can handle files of arbitrary size.
-However, the page-by-page approach can work poorly for elements that span pages (since JSON conversion happens page-by-page).
+The advantage of converting to JSON directly can also be a disadvantage: parsing to JSON is done page-by-page.
+If structural elements don't span page boundaries, this can be great; however, if elements *do* span page boundaries, then it will make things worse.

 Whether or not you convert to JSON via Markdown, JSON conversion always uses LLM assistance.
 The parameters you supply
 are: